XanderGil/dementia-haptic-guidance/README.md

 The Arduino processes all sensor data and controls the haptic guidance logic.

 ### Step 2: Determining Direction (Heading vs Bearing)
 The navigation system works by comparing the user’s heading with the bearing toward the safe location.
 Initially, heading was calculated only using GPS coordinates.
 However, this approach proved too inaccurate and too slow at walking speed because GPS position updates are limited and contain small positional errors.

 To solve this issue, an LIS3MDL magnetometer was added to function as a digital compass.
 This sensor continuously measures the Earth’s magnetic field to determine the direction the user is facing.

-#### Magnetometer Calibration
 The magnetometer initially produced incorrect readings because of magnetic interference and sensor offsets.
 To improve accuracy:

-hard-iron offsets were calibrated soft-iron distortion was compensated
+- hard-iron offsets were calibrated
+- soft-iron distortion was compensated

 After calibration, the compass achieved a directional accuracy of approximately ±10°, which was considered acceptable for this application.